-- Also remember that nothing slows down your metabolism like 3 or fewer medium to big meals a day.
-You know what gives it a kick start?
-6 nutritious but small meals spaced out through the day.
-Ideally have one snack between breakfast and lunch and 2 equally spaced out ones between lunch and dinner.
+- Also, remember that nothing slows down your metabolism like 3 or fewer medium to big meals a day.
+Do you know what gives it a kick start?
+6 nutritious but small meals spaced out throughout the day.
+Ideally, have one snack between breakfast and lunch and 2 equally spaced out ones between lunch and dinner.

 - Also pick healthy, low carb, high protein snacking options.

 - Talking about carbs – you need to cut down on these.
 Carbs are the best source of energy and therefore calories.
 And when you have too much, most of it gets converted to fat.
 So pick vegetables that aren’t high carb – like bell peppers, beetroot, broccoli, lettuce, cucumber, etc. Even when it comes to the grains, like rice, bread, and porridge, go for the high fiber whole grain options, rather than the refined white ones.
 Also, remember to gradually reduce carbs – do not stop suddenly, as this will make you feel lethargic and sick.

 - At the same time cut back on sugar.
 Sugar is the easiest way to put on weight!

 - Protein is also an important element.
 Proteins, the lean ones of course, actually take longer to digest.
 As a result, in the process, they burn more calories.
 Another good news is that protein metabolism boosts the production of a specific hormone called glucagon – which burns fat in the body!
 Now what proteins to consider?
 Low-fat dairy, lean fish, skinless chicken are good choices.